celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Add modifier to the contract](./images/contract_add_modifier.png)

-Since msg.sender equal the address that is sending the transaction, and address(this) equal the address of the contract, we allow the transaction to proceed **only** if the sender of the transaction is the contract itself.
-This way the only way to add, remove or change a owner or to change the threshold (after the deployment of the contract) is that a sufficient number of owners sign a transaction to call for example addOwner() and execute the transaction.
+Since **msg.sender** is equal to the address that is sending the transaction, and **address(this)** is equal to the address of the contract, we allow the transaction to proceed **only** if the sender of the transaction is the contract itself.
+This ensures that the only way to add, remove or change an owner or to change the threshold (after the deployment of the contract) is if a sufficient number of owners sign a transaction to call, for example, addOwner() and execute the transaction.

-And so we are now just missing the main piece in our contract, the main function that will validate the signatures and execute the transaction.
+Now, we need to add the main function in our contract, which will validate the signatures and execute the transaction.

-Go after the **function isOwner(address owner)** and before the **function addOwner(address owner)** and add:
+Add the following code after the **function isOwner(address owner)** and before the **function addOwner(address owner)**:

 ```js
   /// @notice Executes a transaction